ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/thread_faq.md

 #### What if my ISP does not provide IPv6 service?
 Why do I need IPv6 internet service?
 Can I use a tunneling service?

 Thread is based on the IPv6 protocol.
 If the communication must go over IPV4 network, there are two solutions available:

 - NAT64.
 - IPv6 tunneling.

 #### What happens if a packet cannot reach its destination (for example, no internet connection to border router)?
-What is the responce back to the device?
+What is the response back to the device?

 There are no special Thread codes available, you will have the normal internet error codes.
 An application must handle the temporary network connection problems with proper retry logic.